Framing

-Holly Roach is a versatile artist known for her gorgeously emotive landscapes.
+Holly Roach is a versatile artist, known for her gorgeously emotive landscapes.
 Sweeping brush strokes and a striking array of colours inspired by natural surroundings set the tone within her luscious compositions.
 We had the pleasure of asking the talented artist about what makes her tick and what her creative process looks like.

 You focus on striking abstract landscapes and botanicals, what tends to be the main source of inspiration?